 A further critical difference between a company constitution and replaceable rules is that a company constitution is a published document that is accessible not only to company members but also to other parties and is arguably clearer than the replaceable rules as legislation often lacks comprehensive clarity.
 Finally, a company constitution can protect a broader range of companies.
 For example, the replaceable rules cannot govern proprietary companies where a person is the sole director and shareholder, and the replaceable rules are not applicable to special purpose companies.

-Through covering a wider range of circumstances a company constitution is broader, arguably the safer and a more specific way to manage your company’s internal affairs.
+A company constitution is broader and will cover a wider range of circumstances due to it’s individualised nature.
+Due to this, it is arguably the safer way to manage your company’s internal affairs.